haryati75/TGC-Project-1-Mosque-Prayer-Booking/README.md

 ## Business Use Case
 After Singapore’s circuit-breaker in Mar 2020, mosques in Singapore are gradually opening up for Muslims to pray at the mosques.
 Since Dec 2020, the **Majlis Ugama Islam Singapura (or Muis)** announced mosques may re-open with limited congregants for the weekly Friday prayers.
 Now, most mosques offer other daily prayer sessions (Zuhur, Asar, etc).
 However, there is no more walk-ins allowed and congregants need to book a prayer slot before visiting the mosques.

 Congregants who drive also face difficulty to find available parking lots as most mosques do not provide or have limited parking spaces.
-This creates traffic congestion with illegal parkings of nearby roads.
-This happens usually during the weekly Friday prayers, which is obligatory for Muslim men to attend the sermons and perform their prayers at the mosques at around 1pm to 2pm.
+This sometimes creates traffic congestion with illegal parkings of nearby roads.
+It usually happens during the weekly Friday prayers, which is obligatory for Muslim men to attend the sermons and perform their prayers at the mosques at around 1pm to 2pm.

-To manage crowd control, the app only allows booking for today only.
+To manage crowd control, the app allows booking for today only.

 ## Objectives